MartinEesmaa/VVCEasy/FFMPEGVVC.md

-# FFmpeg VVC Encoder & Decoder installation (Windows, Mac OS and Linux)
+# FFmpeg VVC xHE-AAC & Decoder installation (Windows, Mac OS and Linux)

 Windows, Mac and Linux (Preview of vvc video in ffplay):